MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 ## From the Mesh App on PC

 In the Mesh App on PC or Quest, you can attend social gatherings, conferences, and all-hands events all within a wide selection of Environments.
-In these events, you can view content, interact with physical objects, and meet or network with your colleagues.
+In these events, you can view content, interact with physical objects, and meet or network with your colleagues.s

 Follow the steps below to see a list of events and join an event.